Setha Sirachaya: Illness and death

 In 2019, Setha Sirachaya was diagnosed with lung cancer.
 Despite his illness, he continued to engage in his professional activities.
 In 2021, he contracted COVID-19 but successfully recovered from the infection.

 On 20 February 2022, Setha died following further chemotherapy treatment.
 A bathing ceremony with royally bestowed bathing water was held on 21 February 2022 at Wat Thepsirintrawat.
 The cremation ceremony, featuring royally bestowed flames, took place on 5 June 2022.

 Personal life

 His first marriage was to a flight attendant.
 He later married Aranya Namwong, a renowned former actress and runner-up in the Miss Thailand pageant show.
-Aranya later gave birth to his daughter, Eve Putthida Sirachaya, who is a singer and television producer.
+Aranya later gave birth to his daughter, Putthida Sirachaya, who is a singer and television producer.